o19s/quepid/UPGRADING_RAILS_NOTES.md

 * DONE (Changed my mind, I used it to reduce some extra sql joins etc) rip out extra dev analystics stuff
 * DONE (no issue!) export of general and detail from js doesn't work.
 * DONE Look at session in home_controller, do we use it???
-* Chase down why :password="" is needed when inviting a user.
+* DONE, (password blank works fine).
+Chase down why :password="" is needed when inviting a user.
 * Deal with the format of the emails!
 Make them quepid qlassy.
+* Deal with environment variable for disabling forms.

 https://www.codementor.io/@gowiem/deviseinvitable-rails-api-9wzmbisus